samba-team/samba/lib/ldb/nssldb/README.txt

 The uidNumber 0 and the gidNumber 0 are considered invalid.

-The user records should contain the followin attributes: uid (required)			the user name userPassword (optional)		the user password (if not present "LDB" is
+The user records should contain the following attributes: uid (required)			the user name userPassword (optional)		the user password (if not present "LDB" is
 				returned in the password field)